jkatofsky/textgenrnn-api/README.md

    python3 main.py
    ```

-## Config
+## Settings

-To play with some settings for request handling/text generation you can modify the variables in `config.py`.
+To play with some settings for request handling/text generation you can modify the variables in `settings.py`.
 They're used throughout the API's code.

 ## Deployment

-`app.yaml`'s `env_variables` section will set the storage credentials JSON path to an environment variable on the cloud, just like how you set it locally.
-So, make sure that you set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable correctly in `app.yaml`.
+In `app.yaml`, change the `MODEL_BUCKET_NAME` and `GOOGLE_APPLICATION_CREDENTIALS` `env_variables` to the same values you are using locally.

-Other than that, you should be able to deploy this repo right to App Engine:
+Then, you should be able to deploy this repo right to App Engine:

 ```bash
 gcloud config set [your project name]